thomasha9/ITEC4450Test/README.md

 We will collaborate together to create the index.hmtl page.

 Here's a to do list, each of you pick one task to do(put your name next to the task):
-1. Start a bullet list for each group (Xin Xu)
+1. Start a bullet list for each group (Xin Xu) <br>
-2. Take a picture before or after class, Add a class picture to the webpage
+2. Take a picture before or after class, Add a class picture to the webpage </br>
 3. Modify the heading so it's appropriate and more attractive
 4. Add a short paragraph at the begining to introduce the purpose of this webpage.
 5. Add a footer to the page